EspressoSystems/espresso-sequencer/README.md

 ### Handling git submodules

 The project requires to use git submodules.
 In order to avoid corrupting the state of one of those submodules you can:
+* run `git submodule update` before making changes,
-* Configure git to automatically update submodules for the repository by running `git config submodule.recurse true` inside the repo.
-Then running `git submodule update` should no longer be necessary.
+* or configure git to automatically update submodules for the repository with `git config submodule.recurse true` inside the repository.
-* As an alternative, avoid using `git add .` (or similar) but instead
-  * commit files and directories one by one and investigate  if there are changes that should not be there.
-For example bindings changed of contracts that were not modified and changes to submodules.
-  * or use git clients built into ones IDE may be convenient for this task as they have better UX for adding files individually or in groups, diffing, conflict resolution.
-  * or use `git add -u .` to add all changes except the one with the submodules.

 ## Implementation Plan